 These details will help the doctor to make a diagnosis.
 Your doctor will examine you.
 They will check your heart, including your blood pressure and your lungs.
 You may be asked to have lung function tests including a peak flow reading.
 You may be sent for a chest X-ray.
-You may have blood tests for anaemia, an underactive thyroid gland, and heart failure.
+You may have blood tests for anaemia, for an underactive thyroid gland and for heart failure.
 Further tests of your heart and lungs may be necessary.

 What causes breathing difficulties?

-Short-term/recent (acute) breathlessness can be caused by:
+Short-term/recent (acute) breathlessness